Text Version of the Interview

 And so we created a play, a series of things, set teams in motion for standing up a deal desk.
 Making sure we got accounting lined up with sales, operations lined up with legal, made sure we're ready to take orders, and started pumping them into kind of our back office.

-And then at the same time, the team that is focused on sales in that fiscal quarter going forward, they're already starting to build the enablement plans, aligning all the target customer accounts, starting to work with the channel of what partners we could have.
-Start working to get them trained on JIRA Line.
+And then at the same time, the team that is focused on sales in that fiscal quarter going forward is already starting to build the enablement plans, aligning all the target customer accounts, and starting to work with the channel of what partners we could have.
+Start working on getting them trained on JIRA Line.